To Be One with You

 To Be One with You is the debut studio album from multi-instrumentalist and songwriter Josh Klinghoffer, under the pseudonym of Pluralone.
-The album features guest appearances from his Red Hot Chili Peppers bandmate Flea and his bandmates in the experimental rock band Dot Hacker, Eric Gardner and Clint Walsh along with appearances by former Jane's Addiction bassist Eric Avery and former Red Hot Chili Peppers and Pearl Jam drummer Jack Irons.
+The album features guest appearances from his Red Hot Chili Peppers bandmate Flea and his bandmates in the experimental rock band Dot Hacker, Eric Gardner and Clint Walsh along with appearances by Jane's Addiction bassist Eric Avery and former Red Hot Chili Peppers and Pearl Jam drummer Jack Irons.
 Klinghoffer previously released the single "Io Sono Quel Che Sono/Menina Mulher Da Pele Preta" under the Pluralone name.

 "Shade" was released as the first single.
 "Fall from Grace" was released as second digital single on 12 November 2019.
 Both songs were released on ORG Music label SoundCloud profile.

-Three weeks after the record's release it was announced that Josh was parting ways with the Red Hot Chili Peppers due to John Frusciante's return to the band.
+Three weeks after the record's release it was announced that Klinghoffer was parting ways with the Red Hot Chili Peppers due to John Frusciante's return to the band.